EQAR/deqar-docs/docs/index.md

 Despite thorough internal testing, bugs and errors may still occur.
 If you encounter any problem submitting data and/or files, please share these with us by email to <mailto:deqar@eqar.eu> or by opening an [issue on GitHub](https://github.com/EQAR/eqar_backend/issues).
 Please also include the CSV file/JSON data that caused the problem, so that the EQAR secretariat and developers can reproduce the error.

-In case you are interested contributing to the codebase or you would like to share your thoughts and ideas, we welcome you to do so through the project's [GitHub page](https://github.com/EQAR/eqar_backend)
+In case you are interested contributing to the codebase or you would like to share your thoughts and ideas, we welcome you to do so through the DEQAR [GitHub page](https://github.com/EQAR/eqar_backend)

 ## Terminology